How to Export File to Excel in .NET 6

 object provides a method called SaveAs

-, which allows to save the Excel document as an XLSX or XLS file.
+, which allows saving the Excel document as an XLSX or XLS file.
 This method saves the entire file into the chosen format.

 It is also possible to select a specific Excel worksheet by using the index value of the worksheet or by specifying the name of the sheet.
 Then, use the SaveAs